codahale/veil-go/README.md

    secret key.
-4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA3-512, with the ephemeral public key's representative, the recipient's public key, and the sender's public key as the salt parameter and the authenticated data as the information parameter.
+4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA3-512, with the ephemeral public key's representative, the recipient's public key, and the sender's public key as the salt parameter and the constant `veil` as the information parameter.
 5. The first 32 bytes from the HKDF output are used as a ChaCha20Poly1305 key.
 6. The next 12 bytes from the HKDF output are used as a ChaCha20Poly1305 nonce.
-7. The plaintext is encrypted with ChaCha20Poly1305 using the derived key, the derived nonce, and the authenticated data.
+7. The plaintext is encrypted with ChaCha20Poly1305 using the derived key, the derived nonce, and any authenticated data.
 8. The ephemeral public key's Elligator2 representative and the ChaCha20Poly1305 ciphertext and tag are transmitted.

 As a One-Pass Unified Model `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
-XDH mutability issues are mitigated by the inclusion of both the ephemeral public key's Elligator2 representative and the recipient's public key in the HKDF inputs.
+XDH mutability issues are mitigated by the inclusion of the ephemeral public key representative and the recipient's public key in the HKDF inputs.
 Deriving the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the usage of ChaCha20 vs XChaCha20, and results in a shorter ciphertext by eliding the nonce.
 Finally, encoding the ephemeral public key with Elligator2 ensures the final bytestring is indistinguishable from random noise.

 ### Messages